 Type 2 diabetes is characterized by elevated blood sugar levels due to resistance to the effects of insulin.

-This common disease has increased tenfold in a few decades and now affects over 300 million people.
+This common disease has increased in recent decades and, as of 2021, affects over 537 million people or 1 in 10 globally (13).

 Your liver is an incredibly important organ that has hundreds of different functions in your body.